Resources for Families

 Emergency Infant Services (EIS)

 EIS assists children five years old and younger with basic needs items such as formula, food, diapers, clothing, and other children’s items.
 Each family may receive services from EIS up to four times in a calendar year, and basic needs visits must be two weeks apart.
+If you are unsure if your family is eligible, give them a call at 918-582-2469.
+For more information, click here.

 Other Emergency Infant Services locations: